 What is Uncommon Coaching and how does it vary from more traditional leadership coaching practiced today?
 How does coaching differ from therapy?
 How does the alignment approach in Uncommon Coaching relate to intentions, behaviors and motives?

-These topics and others were presented by Joe Mosher, PhD, vice president and executive consultant with Leadership Worth Following (LWF), a Dallas-based leadership consulting firm, and Aaron Friedman, PhD, manager, global leadership development (Flex Ltd.), to the 2018 Conference of the American Psychological Association.
+These topics and others were presented by Leadership Worth Following (LWF), a Dallas-based leadership consulting firm, and Aaron Friedman, PhD, manager, global leadership development (Flex Ltd.), to the 2018 Conference of the American Psychological Association.

 Other coaching topics discussed included confidentiality, participant commitment and goals, and the ideal length of coaching engagements.
 While many coaches advocate for a long-term commitment, Uncommon Coaching considers such an approach unnecessary and potentially irrational in that the duration of a coaching relationship should be primarily influenced by that relationship’s usefulness to the coachee.
 If there’s not engagement and growth – with the coachee doing better and being better – the coaching relationship should be addressed, shifted, or discontinued.